 Install agents on target machines that will communicate with the Deployment Automation server.
 When installing an agent, you supply a set of values defined during server installation.

 If you are using an agent relay, you need to install the agent relay first so that you can specify its host information for the agents to connect.

-Solaris: JRE version 8 or higher is required.
+Solaris: JRE version 8 or later is required.

 Validate the installation.

 Start the server and agents.
-See Run Deployment Automation.
+For details, see Run Deployment Automation.

 Then verify that each agent is ready for use:

 In Deployment Automation, navigate to Management > Resources > Agents.